Poster Specifications & Suggestions

 - Communicate the methods used with a flow chart, figures, or process diagram and a concise description.

-- Articulate the take away lessons in an understandable manner.
+- Articulate the takeaway lessons in an understandable manner.
 While the poster serves as a visual aid while you talk, others may view it when you are not there.

 - The following design is suggested for your layout:

-Have more to share?
+Want to include an oral presentation with your poster, or have more to share?
 Try incorporating a QR code into your poster!

-The main job of a poster is to provide audiences information on your research, but it can be a tricky balancing act to provide attendees with all the details while creating something visually pleasing.
+The main job of a poster is to provide audiences with information on your research, but it can be a tricky balancing act to provide attendees with all the details while creating something visually pleasing.
 Using a QR code on your poster will allow viewers a place to go to view more details, without taking up space with numbers and words.
 QR codes can also be used to share your contact information, social media accounts, a YouTube video you’ve posted about your study, additional images, or links back to a website.
 Please check out the links below for more information and to generate and design a QR code for your poster.